 What is a stroke?

-Two million brain cells die every minute during stroke, increasing risk of permanent brain damage, disability or death.
-Recognizing symptoms and acting fast to get medical attention, can save a life and limit disabilities.
+Two million brain cells die every minute during a stroke, increasing the risk of permanent brain damage, disability or even death.
+Know the signs of stroke so you can act quickly to get medical attention.

 The Stroke Center at Memorial Hospital